 Today’s consumers have access to a broad range of devices, which means that your business has to provide them with multiple touchpoints before they can make a decision on whether to shop at your store or not.

 This fundamental marketing challenge posed by the modern consumer is what necessitates the need for you to develop an omnichannel marketing strategy.
+These marketing efforts would also need good tracking and reporting in order to make the best results.
+You can use tools like Supermetrics alternative to building customizable visual reports.
 When starting out, you will need to take the following into account:

 1. Start by Establishing Your Goals